 Clarifying Responsibility versus Accountability

 Responsibility is the “ability to make a response” and is a choice that individuals make.
 A person can choose to respond, or not.
-Accountability now becomes a more neutral concept: a person choses to be part of a strategic initiative and that person further chooses to have his/her performance measured.
+Accountability now becomes a more neutral concept: a person chooses to be part of a strategic initiative and that person further chooses to have his/her performance measured.

 Accountability is an attribute of organizational culture related to integrity and transparency.
 Do you agree?